getmyinterns/docs/gmi-docs/docs/internship-providers/internships.md

 You can reject the offer by clicking on the red button to the right.

 You will receive an email when the offer is approved or declined.

+## My Interns

+Toggle between active `Seasons` from the menu above, if you have applied for more than one.

+Click on **_Interns - My Interns_** on the menu to see a list of `Students` already hired and their data.